Josh Wolf (comedian): Career

-He was introduced comedy at the age of sixteen, doing an entire set about his parents' gas.
+He was introduced to comedy at the age of sixteen, doing an entire set about his parents' gas.
 Having moved to Seattle, he became a spokesperson for Nintendo and interviewed Bill Gates for an internal film for Microsoft.
 He moved once more to Los Angeles and was spotted while doing a one-man show at the HBO Workspace.
 He signed a two-year deal with ABC to develop his own television show, but it was never broadcast.
 He instead concentrated on writing for sitcoms such as UPN's All of Us and Cuts.

 Wolf was a regular on the round table of E!'s late-night talk show Chelsea Lately.
 He appears as one of the comedians on the "Comedians of Chelsea Lately" stand-up tour, and has previously appeared as the warm-up act for Chelsea Handler.

 He also appeared as a finalist on the fourth season of NBC's Last Comic Standing in the "Last Comic Downloaded" segment, he was beaten by Theo Von.
 In 2012, he worked on an untitled project for Fox, starring himself as a single father.
 It was to be a semi-autobiographical show, being based in part on Wolf's experiences as a single dad.
 He has also sold a book to Grand Central Publishing.
 Wolf has sold a script to Adam Sandler's Happy Madison Productions based on the true story of a traveling youth baseball team which was used as a cover for the robberies committed by its coach.
 On July 20, 2012, he began hosting a weekly podcast with fellow Chelsea Lately regular Ross Mathews called Josh and Ross.
 That same year, Discovery Channel hired Wolf to host Shark After Dark.
 In September 2013, Wolf began hosting his own podcast on the Toad Hop Network called Off the Rails with Josh Wolf.
 As of 2015, Wolf hosted a podcast with Sarah Colonna called Off the Rails with Josh Wolf and Sarah Colonna.

 On June 11, 2015, The Josh Wolf Show, a late-night talk show which he hosts, debuted on CMT.

 Personal life

-He has been married to director and writer Bethany Ashton Wolf since 2004 and has three children from a previous relationship.
+He has been married to director and writer Bethany Ashton Wolf since 2004 and has three children.
 His cousin is former Party of Five actor Scott Wolf.